Soft Cinnamon Rolls with a cream cheese glaze are super fluffy and light with a simple homemade dough, and a quick method to get baking!

 With normal cinnamon roll recipes, there’s so much yeast rising going on and waiting three to four hours for that magical poof of dough; sometimes overnight.
 Then, there are other recipes cinnamon rolls are baked in an hour.
 Sometimes less.
 Well, these past two weeks I’ve tried so many of them, and the faster the recipes, the less fluffy we found the outcome to be.
 Still good, but not entirely our favourite.
 Like these yeast free chocolate chip cinnamon rolls made in muffin tins.
 They’re GOOD, but not GREAT, if you know what I mean.

-With these, however, I’ve managed to meet these rolls in the middle with the agreement of a fast-ER prep time, withOUT losing the fluffiness and softness of cinnamon rolls, while still using yeast.
+I’ve managed to meet these soft cinnamon rolls in the middle of a fast-er prep time without losing the fluffiness of a good cinnamon roll, while still using yeast.
 Nothing beats yeast.
 I am now a full convert.

-Just LOOK at the fluff levels on this baby down there ↓
+Just LOOK at the fluff levels on this roll down there ↓

 REMEMBER TO SUBSCRIBE TO CAFE DELITES NEWSLETTER FOR FREE AND RECEIVE FRESH RECIPE NOTIFICATIONS DELIVERED INTO YOUR INBOX!